 The main disadvantage to living in the Southern Suburbs is rush hour traffic to and from the city, though many living there feel that it's a price worth paying.

 The Southern Peninsula encompasses Muizenberg, Kalk Bay, Fish Hoek and Simonstown; quiet seaside settlements linked by a scenic road and railway line winding along the coast.
 These areas are becoming increasingly popular with first-time home buyers, although their distance from the city will mainly appeal to expats with an aversion to the city or an addiction to surfing.

 One of the more popular areas for expats wanting to live outside the city is Hout Bay.
 Residents will enjoy a gorgeous view, a local beach and a charming harbour.
 On the downside, there have been tensions between established properties and the informal settlements on the outskirts of the town.

-Durbanville and the areas around it are popular with expats wanting to live closer to the winelands and out of the city centre.
-The area has a reputation for both safety and urbane mundanity, not to mention some of the city's most reasonable housing prices.
+Durbanville and the areas around it are popular with expats wanting to live closer to the Winelands and out of the city centre.
+The area has a reputation for both safety and urban mundanity, not to mention some of the city's most reasonable housing prices.
 Copious traffic and a long drive of an hour or more into the city centre are the major drawbacks of living in these areas.